lithops-cloud/lithops/README.md

   </a>
 </p>

-**Lithops is for Big Data analytics and embarrassingly parallel jobs.**

 Lithops is a Python multi-cloud distributed computing framework.
 It allows to run unmodified local python code at massive scale in the main serverless computing platforms.
 Lithops delivers the user’s code into the cloud without requiring knowledge of how it is deployed and run.
 Moreover, its multicloud-agnostic architecture ensures portability across cloud providers, overcoming vendor lock-in.